brionmario/jquery-mobile-starter/CONTRIBUTING.md

-# Contributing to jQuery Mobile Seed
+# Contributing to jQuery Mobile Starter

 As a contributor, here are the guidelines we would like you to follow: